 5. Content marketing won’t last

-Most people are referring to digital content marketing when making this claim but after 7 years of being a well-established digital marketing tool, it’s hard to say it won’t last.
+Most people are referring to digital content marketing when making this claim, but after seven years of being a well-established digital marketing tool, it’s hard to say it won’t last.
 It already has lasted.
-Of course, it will change with technology but as long people continue to read, watch, and listen as forms of entertainment, content marketing won’t die.
+Of course, it will change with technology, but as long people continue to read, watch, and listen as forms of entertainment, content marketing won’t die.

 6. Content marketing is the same as SEO